mindee/doctr/docs/source/models.rst

 ^^^^^^^^^^^^^^^^^^^^

 Calling the ocr_predictor returns a `Document` object with a nested structure (with `Page`, `Block`, `Line`, `Word`, `Artefact`).
-To get a better understanding of our document model, check our [document section](https://mindee.github.io/doctr/documents.html#document-structure):
+To get a better understanding of our document model, check our :ref:`document_structure` section

 A `Document` can be printed out::